WebAssembly/spec/spectec/test-prose/TEST.md

 lunpack lanetype
 1. If lanetype is numtype, then:
   a.
-Let numtype be lanetype.
-  b.
-Return numtype.
+Return lanetype.
 2. Assert: Due to validation, lanetype is packtype.
 3. Return I32.

 unpack storagetype
 1. If storagetype is valtype, then:
   a.
-Let valtype be storagetype.
-  b.
-Return valtype.
+Return storagetype.
 2. Assert: Due to validation, storagetype is packtype.
 3. Return I32.

 nunpack storagetype
 1. If storagetype is numtype, then:
   a.
-Let numtype be storagetype.
-  b.
-Return numtype.
+Return storagetype.
 2. If storagetype is packtype, then:
   a.
 Return I32.
 3. Fail.